ybdev7/nextjs-3c/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`npx create-next-app@latest nextjs-3c --use-npm --example "https://github.com/vercel/next-learn/tree/master/basics/learn-starter"`](https://nextjs.org/learn/basics/create-nextjs-app/setup).

+## About

+Shows a list of countries, a list of capitals and country details

 ## Getting Started

 Install the packages and run the development server: